ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-lsf-gui.md

 Complete the following steps to access the LSF Application Center:

-1. Open a new command-line terminal.
+1. Open a new command line terminal.

 2. Run the following command to access the LSF Application Center GUI: